MerlinHof/vec2laser/readme.md

 ### Installation

-To install this software, ..... <coming soon>
+To use this software, you need to install python and the python package pyserial.
+Then simply run the server.py in the backend folder and voila.
+(Detailed instructions coming soon)